Chuu/GetCleanData/codebook.md

 - The prefix "a" that notes this measurement is in the "angle" domain"
 - The first vector element
 - The second vector element

+The last two fields are separated via a period.
+The first field (i.e. "a") is not.
+Some example names following this convention are below:

+- atBodyAccMean.gravity
+- atBodyGyroJerkMean.gravityMean